Post-Hopf algebra in non-commutative probability theory: Introduction

 \section{Introduction}

-This article highlights a connection between operator-valued (conditionally) free multiplicative convolution of non-commutative distributions and the theory of operated sets via, most notably, a certain factorization holding for Matching $\mathcal{O}$ operators (a definition original to the present work to the best of our knowledge) presented here as a generalization of the celebrated \emph{Semenov-Tian-Shanskii factorization}.
+This article explores relations between operator-valued (conditionally) free multiplicative convolution of non-commutative distributions and the theory of operated sets.
+We prove a factorisation that is satisfied by matching (Hopf, group) $\mathcal{O}$-operators (whose definitions are original to this work), which is a generalisation of the well-known \emph{Semenov-Tian-Shanskii factorisation} and discuss \emph{its implications to non-commutative probability theory}.
+This work continues the research presented in \cite{ebrahimi2021twisted} and builds upon the observation that a post-Lie structure arises in the computation of the free multiplicative convolution of the two non-commutative distributions.

-This work gives a continuation of \cite{ebrahimi2021twisted} and reveals how post-lie structures give some conceptual explanation to the factorization of the $T$-transform.

-In \cite{voiculescu1987multiplication}, Voiculescu introduced the non-commutative analogue to the classical Fourier--Melin transform, dubbed by him the $T$-transform, to provide an algorithmic answer to the problem of computing the spectral distribution in a tracial probability space of the self-adjoint $\sqrt{a}b\sqrt{a}$ where $a \geq 0,b$ are two free operators.
-A few years later, K. Dykema \cite{dykema2006stransform} extended the work of Voiculescu and defined the \emph{operator-valued $T$ transform}.
-He observed a curious factorization of this transform over the multiplication of two elements which are free with amalgamation, to which we refer as the \emph{twisted factorization of the} $T$\emph{-transform} \cite{dykema2006stransform}.

-In the first part of the present work, we revisit the $T$-transform of Dykema in the abstract and explain how it can be used to perform computations in the theory of deformations of post-Lie algebras.
-In the second part, we exploit the abstract formalism developed in the first part to the study of operator-valued conditionally free \cite{mlotkowski2002operator,bozejko1996convolution} and operator-valued conditionally monotone multiplicative convolutions \cite{popa2012realization} non-commutative distributions.
+Voiculescu, in his 1987 paper \cite{voiculescu1987multiplication}, introduced the $T$-transform as a non-commutative analogue to the classical Fourier-Melin transform.
+The goal was to give an algorithmic solution to computing the spectral distribution of the self-adjoint operator $\sqrt{a}b\sqrt{a}$, where $a \geq 0$ and $b \geq 0$ are two free operators.
+Dykema extended Voiculescu's work in 2006 \cite{dykema2006stransform} and defined the operator-valued $T$-transform of a non-commutative distribution.
+Dykema observed a curious factorisation of this transform over the multiplication of two random variables free with amalgamation, known as the twisted factorisation of the $T$-transform \cite{dykema2006stransform,ebrahimi2021twisted}, which was interpretated in \cite{ebrahimi2021twisted} as a group product adjacent to a post-Lie operation.
+The second observation that we make is the peculiar structure of this post-Lie operation; it is the sum of two other post-Lie operations \emph{compatible in a certain sense}.
+To the best of our knowledge, this is the first example of such pair of post-Lie operations and we start their study in the first part of the present work.
+We explain how we can use an abstract extension of Dykema's $T$-transform to perform computations in the realm of deformations of post-Lie algebras.

-To be more precise, we utilize this abstract $T$-transform to prove the factorization (in a sense that will be made precise) for certain deformations of structures adjacent to a $\mathcal{O}$ Lie operator, the associated Grossman-Larson product namely.